I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ns-storport-_message_interrupt_information.md

 `InterruptMode`

 A value of type <a href="..\wudfwdm\ne-wudfwdm-_kinterrupt_mode.md">KINTERRUPT_MODE</a> that specifies the interrupt mode associated with the message.

-`InterruptVector`

-The interrupt vector associated with the message.

-`MessageAddress`

-The physical address associated with the message.

-`MessageData`

-The data associated with the message.

-`MessageId`

-An identifier identifies the MSI interrupt.
-A miniport driver can pass this value to <a href="..\storport\nf-storport-storportacquiremsispinlock.md">StorPortAcquireMSISpinLock</a> in the <i>MessageId</i> parameter to obtain a spin lock for synchronization purposes.

 ## Remarks
 Miniport drivers retrieve the MSI information in a <b>MESSAGE_INTERRUPT_INFORMATION</b> structure by calling the <a href="..\storport\nf-storport-storportgetmsiinfo.md">StorPortGetMSIInfo</a> routine.